willnotwish/pi-pico-experiments/docs/leds.md

 After some tests with my multimeter, I think it's the anodes (+) that are connected together, to the common.

 **Or maybe not.
-They could be completely different: the SK812 with a controller chip built in.
+They could be completely different: the SK6812 with a controller chip built in.
 If so, that changes things.**

 Here's the [data sheet](https://cdn-shop.adafruit.com/product-files/1138/SK6812+LED+datasheet+.pdf).

 To drive one of those requires precise timing: bit banging in a tight loop, or maybe using the SPI.

+## Driving SK6812 or similar
+Because the driver chip is built in, you don't control red, green and blue separately.
+You "send" the chip 3x8-bit bytes (one byte per LED).
+I call this a `triplet`.

+As well as power VDD (*i.e.*, 5V) + VSS (0V), the SK6812 has a data input DI.
+You send the data to DI.

+There is also a data output DO, which you can connect to DI of the next LED in the chain if required.
+To address many LEDs in the chain, you send as many triplets as there are LEDs.

+To send a new sequence of triplets, hold the DI line low for at least 50 microseconds.

+In this way the data contained within the triplets is clocked to the SK6812 at a fixed frequency `fDIN` of 800kHz.

+To send a 0 or a 1 control bit (24 control bits in a triplet), the protocol is